Finnmark: Midnight sun

 Situated north of the Arctic Circle, Finnmark has midnight sun from the middle of May until late July.
-Conversely, in two months of the winter, from late November to late January, the county experiences polar nights where the sun is always below the horizon.
+From late November to late January, the county has polar nights where the sun is always below the horizon.
 As a consequence, there is continuous daylight from early May to early August.
 At midwinter, there is only a bluish twilight for a couple of hours around noon, which can almost reach full daylight if there are clear skies to the south.

 Northern lights

-Finnmark is in the Aurora Borealis zone, and because of the dry climate with frequent clear skies, Alta Municipality was early chosen as a location for study of the phenomenon.
+Finnmark is in the Aurora Borealis zone.
+Because of the dry climate with frequent clear skies, Alta Municipality was early chosen as a location for study of the phenomenon.
 For this reason, Alta is sometimes called the city of the northern lights.

 Demographics

 The old Stone Age Komsa culture is difficult to relate to the people living in Finnmark today.
 There are findings suggesting that the Sami people have been there for a long time, but exactly how long is unclear, some scholars claiming 8000 years but others only 2500 years.
 From the 10th century, the coastal areas have been populated and visited by ethnic Norwegians, and Finnmark became part of the kingdom.

 The Sami core areas in Norway are in Finnmark, where they constitute about one quarter of the total population.
 Kautokeino Municipality, Karasjok Municipality, Tana Municipality, Nesseby Municipality, and Porsanger Municipality in Finnmark county (and some other municipalities in other counties) have official names in the Sami language.
 Most municipalities in Sápmi have unofficial names in Sámi as well.

 In the 18th century and the 19th century, a number of Finnish-speaking immigrants settled in Finnmark.
 Since 1996, they have had minority status as Kven people.
 The town of Vadsø (Vesisaari) is often seen as the "Kven capital" in Finnmark.

 Lakselv, in central Finnmark, is sometimes referred to as "meeting place for three tribes".
 After the collapse of the Soviet Union and severe economic troubles in the Russian economy during the 1990s, Russian immigrants and shoppers arrived in Kirkenes.
 Since the beginning of the European migrant crisis a number of Syrian refugees arrived in Kirkenes via Russia.

-People have lived in Finnmark for at least 10,000 years (see Komsa, Pit-Comb Ware culture and Rock carvings at Alta).
+People have lived in Finnmark for at least 10,000 years.
+See Komsa, Pit-Comb Ware culture and Rock carvings at Alta.
 The destiny of these early cultures is unknown.
 Three ethnic groups have a long history in Finnmark: the Sami people, the Norwegian people, and the Kven people.
 Of these, the Sami probably were the first people to explore Finnmark.

 Ohthere of Hålogaland was an adventurous Norwegian (Norseman) from Hålogaland, the area roughly corresponding to today's Nordland county.
 Around 890 AD, he claimed, according to historical sources (see Ohthere of Hålogaland) that he lived "north-most of all the Northmen", and that "no one [lived] to the north of him."
 Later, Norwegians in the 14th century, and Kvens in the 16th century, settled along the coast.
 See the articles on Kven people and Vardøhus Fortress for more details.